twilio/twilio-go/twilio/rest/trunking/v1/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a CreatePhoneNumberParams struct
+Other parameters are passed through a pointer to a CreatePhoneNumberParams struct via the builder pattern

 Name | Type | Description
 ------------- | ------------- | -------------

  **PhoneNumberSid** | **string** | The SID of the [Incoming Phone Number](https://www.twilio.com/docs/phone-numbers/api/incomingphonenumber-resource) that you want to associate with the trunk.

 ### Return type